diyantonchev/SoftUni/README.md

 # SoftUni
-Contains homeworks, exam problems and labs from the curriculum of Software University.
+Contains homework, lab and exam problems from the curriculum of Software University.